vanngocthuyla/kinetic_mpro/README.md

 ## Global Fitting

-The global fitting of SARS-CoV-2 MPro or MERS-CoV MPro can be found in mpro/sars or mpro/mers, respectively.
+The global fitting of SARS-CoV-2 MPro or MERS-CoV MPro can be found in /mpro/sars or /mpro/mers, respectively.

 ## CRC Fitting

 Using information on shared parameters estimated from the global fitting, each CRC can be estimated, including the binding affinities between the enzyme and the inhibitor.
-This can be found in mpro/CRC.
+An example can be found in /mpro/CRC.

 ## CRC Fitting and pIC50 estimation

 The code will automatically generate samples until the number of converged samples is sufficient to estimate the pIC50.
-This can be found in mpro/CRC_pIC50.
+An example can be found in /mpro/CRC_pIC50.